 In networks where both control plane and management plane are provided, LSP provisioning can be bone either by control plane or management plane.
-As mentioned in the requirements section above, it must be possible to transfer, or handover, management plane created LSP to the control plane domain and vice versa.
+As mentioned in the requirements section above, it must be possible to transfer, or handover, a management plane created LSP to the control plane domain and vice versa.
 [RFC5493] defines the specific requirements for an LSP ownership handover procedure.
-It must be possible for the control plane to notify, in a reliable manner, the management plane about the status/result of either synchronous or asynchronous, with respect to the management plane, operation performed.
-Moreover it must be possible to monitor, via query or spontaneous notify, the status of the control plane object such as the TE Link status, the available resources, etc. A mechanism must be made available by the control plane to the management plane to log control plane LSP related operation, that is, it must be possible from the NMS to have a clear view of the life, (traffic hit, action performed, signaling etc.) of a given LSP.
+It must be possible for the control plane to provide the management plane, in a reliable manner, with the status or result of an operation performed by the management plane.
+This notification may be either synchronous or asynchronous with respect to the operation.
+Moreover, it must be possible for the management plane to monitor the status of the control plane, for example the status of a TE Link, its available resources, etc. This monitoring may be based on queries initiated by the management plane or on notifications generated by the control plane.
+A mechanism must be made available by the control plane to the management plane to log control plane LSP related operation, that is, it must be possible from the NMS to have a clear view of the life, (traffic hit, action performed, signaling etc.) of a given LSP.
 The LSP handover procedure for MPLS-TP LSPs is supported via [RFC5852].